|

 creating electron excitations and plasmons within the target.
 These are

-described by including a description of the target's collective electronic
+described by including the target's collective electronic

-structure and interatomic bond structure when the calculation is setup (tables
+structure and interatomic bond structure when the calculation is set up (tables

 of nominal values are supplied).
 The charge state of the ion within the target